 Legacy IT systems are being replaced by innovative technologies that leverage the ‘big data” for insights and data-driven decisions.
 Predictive analytics is being used more and more for enhanced healthcare deliveries and optimization of processes.

 The demand for high-quality healthcare services is on the rise, together with granular personalization in healthcare services.
-Patients are being treated on par with customers in other industries, and hospitals and healthcare providers are using actionable insights for higher CX (customer satisfaction) and speedier ROI (Returns on Investment).
+Patients are being treated on par with customers in other industries, and hospitals and healthcare providers are using actionable insights for a better CX (customer experience) and faster ROI (Returns on Investment).

 Trends driving the use of Big Data Analytics in Healthcare

-- Huge population coverage under healthcare spurred by increasing government spending, growing digitization and advancement in big data technologies; have contributed to the rising deployment of big data analytics in various areas of healthcare industry across India and other Asian countries.
+- Huge population coverage under healthcare spurred by increasing government spending, growing digitization, and advancement in big data technologies.
+These have contributed to the rising deployment of big data analytics in various areas of the healthcare industry across India and other Asian countries.

-- Big data analytic solutions tap the zeta bytes of healthcare data to improve the quality of patient services and improve the overall healthcare ecosystem in facilities and hospitals.
+- Big data analytic solutions tap the zettabytes of healthcare data to improve the quality of patient services and improve the overall healthcare ecosystem in facilities and hospitals.

 - With rising costs of healthcare spend, governments are spearheading efforts at healthcare reforms, prioritizing patient care and hospital facilities.

-- Data from grocery store purchases, social media, pollution levels and health insurance claims; are also being integrated to better understand the impacts of food and environment on individual and population health.
+- Data from grocery store purchases, social media, pollution levels, and health insurance claims are also being integrated to better understand the impacts of food and the environment on individual and population health.